ShadowPrince001/Labyrinth_Explorer/mechanics.md

 ## Notes
 See Data Sources section.
 This document aims for mechanical clarity; flavor text (dialogues) may alter narration but not numbers.

+### Reviews (external)
+- From the Main Menu choose "Review (Rate /5)".
+- You must enter a rating 1–5 (text is optional).
+- Submitting creates a new text file in the repository (in `reviews/`) via the GitHub API.
+- Reviews aren’t viewable in‑game; open the GitHub repo to see them.